Free Printable Winter Counting Puzzles: 1-5 & 1-10

 To make it even more simple, I use a rubber band around each stack of puzzle pieces.
 These can be tossed in a storage container with all of the other counting puzzles!

-This paper cutter saves so much time, I don’t know what I would do without it.
+A paper cutter saves so much time, I don’t know what I would do without it.
 After having tendonitis in my wrist for many years, I love not having to use scissors for every project.

 You May Also Love These Low Prep Winter Activities for preschool and kindergarten.

-How To the Winter Counting Puzzles:
+How To Use the Winter Counting Puzzles:

 For a simple activity, place the puzzle pieces mixed up on the table.
 The child can put the puzzle pieces in order by numbers, while using the pictures to help connect them correctly.